way-cooler/way-cooler/README.md

 # Development

+Way Cooler is currently not being developed right now.
+I have decided to focus on wlroots-rs for now and may come back to this project later.
+I am still accepting patches and willing to mentor anyone seeking to contribute.
+You can contact me on [IRC][].

-Way Cooler is under very active development right now.
-Currently, master is not usable for production.
+Master is not usable for production.
 There are old versions of Way Cooler that do work, however:
 * They use an old framework, [wlc][], and thus are very limited and buggy.
 * Was not designed to emulate Awesome, but instead has [i3][] tiling and its own (very incomplete) Lua libraries.

-There will be another release this year, v0.9.0.
-It will be the last release before 1.0.
-1.0 is defined to be 100% compatible with AwesomeWM.

-# Contributing
-Check out [Contributing](Contributing.md) for more information.

-If you find bugs or have questions about the code, please [submit an issue][] or ask us on [IRC][].

 [Rust]: https://www.rust-lang.org
 [Wayland]: https://wayland.freedesktop.org/